This section covers succession, specialisation, mergers, selling a law firm, becoming a partner, and business structure

 How to use PR to build your firm’s reputation; and how to create cost-effective advertising – traditional and online – that delivers results

-Tom is a Legal Sector Director at accountants Armstrong Watson.
+Tom is a Legal Sector Partner at accountants Armstrong Watson.
 He works alongside Andy Poole to lead the firm’s Yorkshire and Midlands services to the legal sector.

 He works exclusively with law firms, including national and international clients.